beaconsproject/disturbance_explorer/docs/buffer_doc.md

 **Select buffer type:** The user has two options.

-  a. **Use custom buffers** - Select this option to assign different buffer widths to specific disturbance classes (e.g., 1000 m for highways and 500 m for trails).
+  a. **Use custom buffers** - Select this option to assign different buffer widths to specific disturbance classes (e.g., 1000 m for access roads and 500 m for trails).
 Custom buffers are based on the disturbance classification defined in the previous step.
 By default, disturbances are grouped by industry and disturbance type.
 If you modified this classification earlier, the table will reflect your updated categories, allowing you to assign buffer sizes to each class.
 When selected, the app automatically switches to the Custom buffers tab, where a table summarizes linear and areal disturbances.
 Edit buffer widths (in metres)